CDCgov/polarbayes/docs/quickstart_for_tidybayes_users.md

 NOTE: As you may know, R also has object-oriented features.
 The equivalent R operator to the python dot (`.`) is the dollar sign (`$`).
 You may have written `df$.draw` to retrieve a column named `.draw` from a data frame named `df`.
 So a polars column name like `.draw` is potentially a bad idea in the same way that a data frame column name like `$draw` could be a bad idea in R.

 In PolarBayes, we instead reserve the bare column names `chain` and `draw` for indexing, consistent with ArviZ conventions for indexing MCMC output.
-If you try to extract variables with those names from an [`arviz.InferenceData`][] object, PolarBayes will error and suggest renaming those variables prior to extraction.
+If you try to extract variables with those names from an [`xarray.DataTree`][] object, PolarBayes will error and suggest renaming those variables prior to extraction.

 Similarly, the default [`gather_draws`][polarbayes.gather.gather_draws] variable and value column names are `variable` and `value`.
 The columns can be given alternative, custom values using the `value_name` and `variable_name` keyword arguments, respectively.